Choosing a telescope is the biggest decision we make as backyard astronomers.

 In entry-level telescopes you’ll find that the makers put as much of the cost of manufacture as possible into the aperture.
 This means that you can get a good-sized scope, e.g. the 6″ Orion SkyQuest Dobsonian or the 5″ Celestron PowerSeeker, but you can expect the rest of the equipment provided to be less robust.

-At this price point astronomy is all about the brighter and more accessible objects.
-The moon, planets and the brightest deep space objects like the Orion Nebula, Andromeda Galaxy and the Pleiades will the limits of what you can usefully see with these smaller models.
+At this price astronomy is all about the brighter and more accessible celestial objects.
+Solar system sights like the moon and rings of Saturn, as well as the brightest deep space objects like the Orion Nebula, Andromeda Galaxy and the Pleiades will be the limits of what you can usefully see with these smaller models.

 That will be more than enough to get you addicted to the night sky whilst you save up for something bigger…